s-20/unnamed/Combat.md

 You don't need a long list of abilities to do things like inflict common sense [Conditions](Conditions.md) - you just have to describe things well.
 Use the environment your GM has described, and ask for more information if you need it.
 Knock people's heads into stuff for a quick Stun status (see [Statuses](#Statuses), below).
 Talk smack about your opponent's mother's pies to drive your opponent to Frenzy.
 Explain why your sword strike deserves more than one wound.

 In short - describe what you're doing and you can ask for a specific benefit, or the GM can assign one, or another player can suggest one.
-THe benefits can vary, but here are some samples:
+The benefits can vary, but here are some samples:

 - **Extra Damage**: You deal an additional Wound of damage on a success, plus one more wound for each success past the first
 - **Inflict Condition**: Inflict a [Condition](Conditions.md) on an opponent; you'll usually need at least two successes, and you might not deal any damage